Vinsi/ios-team/docs/git_protocol.md

 * If there is a JIRA ticket that is an Epic which has another JIRA sub-tickets then there should be an Epic branch for the Epic JIRA ticket and sub-branches from it for the JIRA sub-tickets.
 * If any of the sub-branches is finished, it needs to be instantly rebased into the Epic branch.
 Developers expect that the Epic branch is always up to date.
+* Rebasing is prefered instead of merging to have a clean history, but merging is only prefered if rebasing will waste a very long time of resolving conflicts.
+* Avoid force pushing into main branches (non-feature branches like develop or master branches) unless that this is aligned with the team with a reason for doing this.

+## Git commits

+* When any developer looks at the commits history, he/she should be able to easily understand what's behind every commit.
+History should be clean and all commits should be meaningful and should describe the output of the code written in the commit.
+So for example, "Update Changelog" commit is not meaningful and we should avoid such commits.